Lovongai Rural LLG

 Lovongai Rural LLG (also spelled Lavongai) is a local government area in New Ireland Province, Papua New Guinea.
 The LLG administers the island of New Hanover and a few surrounding islands.
 The LLG is located in Kavieng District and the LLG headquarters is Taskul.
-Some population centres in the LLG are: Taskul, Patiagaga, Patipai, Ungakum, Tsoi, Tukulisava, and Ungalik.
-This LLG has 19 wards, comprising a population of 29,005 (Census 2011).
-Current LLG President is John Aini.
+Some other population centres in the LLG are: Lavongai village, Puas, Umbukul, Tsoi, and Ungalik.
+This LLG has 19 wards, and comprised a population of 29,005 in 2011.
+The current LLG President is Andrew Minkiong.
+Former LLG presidents include Mathew Makapa, and John Aini.